chigh/hategroup-dnsbl/README.md

 TBD

 ### BlueCat
-Importing this file, will over-write all entries in the Response Policy in which this list is imported.
+Importing the generated file will over-write all entries in the Response Policy in which this list is imported.

 ## To do